phlegmaticprogrammer/LANumerics/README.md

 License: MIT License

-*LANumerics* is a Swift package for doing *numerical linear algebra* in Swift.
+*LANumerics* is a Swift package for doing *numerical linear algebra*.

 The package depends on [Swift Numerics](https://github.com/apple/swift-numerics), as it supports both **real** and **complex** numerics for both `Float` and `Double` precision in a uniform way.
 Under the hood it relies on the [`Accelerate`](https://developer.apple.com/documentation/accelerate) framework for most of its functionality, in particular `BLAS` and `LAPACK`, and also `vDSP`.